 - Wash it all down with a Champagne Float from Shug’s Soda Fountain

-The Center for Wooden Boats is located right on the southern tip of Lake Union, just next to the Museum of History and Industry (Mohai) and is always free to visit the docks and the museum.
+The Center for Wooden Boats is located right on the southern tip of Lake Union, just next to the Museum of History and Industry (MOHAI), and is always free to visit the docks and the museum.
 In addition, they offer free boat rides every Sunday in a variety of maritime vessels, from 4-person little boats to yachts and a few others in-between.

-Enjoy a Live Local Performance with SoFar Concerts
+Enjoy a Live Performace by Local Artists

 Take the Water Taxi to Alki Beach

-While this is literally a form of public transportation to get you to Alki Beach without driving down and around to West Seattle, the Alki Beach Water Taxi is probably one of my favorite cheap things to do in Seattle.
+While this is literally a form of public transportation to get you to Alki Beach without driving down and around the Sound to West Seattle, the Alki Beach Water Taxi is probably one of my favorite cheap things to do in Seattle.

-So, that wraps our list of the most fun and unique free and cheap things to do in Seattle.
+So, that wraps up our list of the most fun and unique free and cheap things to do in Seattle.
 Which one are you most interested in trying?

 Like this post?
 Pin it for later!